Care, Guidance and Support

 - Governing Body and SEN Governor: The Governing Body is responsible for ensuring high quality policy and provision for pupils with Special Educational Needs.
 The SEN Governor meets the SENCO on a termly basis to support the evaluation of SEN provision in the school.

 - Head and Senior Leadership Team: Responsibility for monitoring and evaluating the progress of all pupils and for making strategic decisions which will maximise their opportunity to learn lies with the Head and the Senior Leadership Team.
-As the SENCO is not a member of SLT, his line manager will be a member of SLT and ensure that SEND matters are discussed regularly at SLT meetings.
+The SENCO is not a member of SLT, however the SENCO regularly liaises with a member of SLT to ensure that SEND matters are discussed regularly at SLT meetings.

 - SENCO: The school’s SENCO has overall responsibility for pupils with Special Educational Needs and Disabilities (as defined in the 2015 SEN Code of Practice), including identification and coordination of provision.
 The SENCO will liaises with, advises and manages training for teaching staff relating to pupils with SEND and their needs, ensuring that individual plans written for pupils are put into practice.
 The SENCO is responsible for annual reviews and other key meetings about pupils with SEN. The SENCO manages the referral procedures to the Local Authority to request High Needs funding and/or an Education Health and Care Plan (EHC Plan) when it is suspected that a pupil may have SEND which will require significant support.
 The SENCO is responsible for the evaluation of the impact and effectiveness of all additional interventions for pupils with SEND.
 The SENCO is responsible for liaising with other agencies and professions when necessary to support a pupil with SEND.